WattWozy/containerBots/README.md

 Define a pipeline for tought process

 # useful
-running an llm on Ollama inside a docker container: docker exec -it <name> ollama run <model>
+running an llm on Ollama inside a docker container: docker exec -it $name ollama run $model